 It can be time-consuming, yes.
 Editing is time-consuming.

 1. You should expect to get a better book when the editor is finished, but what better looks like is different for each manuscript.

 The purpose of an editor, as explained in my earlier blog, is to work with you to make your book the best it can be in the time allotted.

 Notice the wording says the best it can be . . . not the absolute best.

-Editors have to focus on the most pressing needs of a manuscript first, and if your manuscript contains several big-picture pressing issues, some lesser big-picture issues and sentence- and word-level issues may be left for you to deal with or for the editor, or a different editor, to fix in an additional round.
+Editors have to focus on the most pressing needs of a manuscript first, and if your manuscript contains several big-picture pressing issues, then some lesser big-picture issues and sentence- and word-level issues may be left for you to fix, or for the same editor or different editor to fix in an additional round.

 More work by you, more work by that editor, or more work for another editor.

 2. You should expect your book to be 95 percent error-free after BOTH an editor and a proofreader have gone over it.